Space-bounded quantum state testing via space-efficient quantum singular value transformation: Abstract

 In the space-bounded quantum state testing problem, we consider two logarithmic-qubit quantum circuits (devices) denoted as $Q_0$ and $Q_1$, which prepare quantum states $\rho_0$ and $\rho_1$, respectively, with access to their ``source code''.
 Our goal is to decide whether $\rho_0$ is $\epsilon_1$-close to or $\epsilon_2$-far from $\rho_1$ with respect to a specified distance-like measure.
 Interestingly, unlike time-bounded state testing problems, which exhibit computational hardness depending on the chosen distance-like measure (either \QSZK{}-complete or \BQP{}-complete), our results reveal that the space-bounded state testing problems, considering all three measures, are computationally as easy as preparing quantum states.
-Furthermore, our algorithms on such problems with respect to the trace distance inspire an \textit{algorithmic} Holevo-Helstrom measurement, implying \QSZK{} is in \QIPtwo{} with a quantum linear-space honest prover.

 Our results primarily build upon \textit{a space-efficient variant} of the quantum singular value transformation (QSVT) introduced by \hyperlink{cite.GSLW19}{Gilyén, Su, Low, and Wiebe (STOC 2019)}, which is of independent interest.
 Our technique provides a unified approach for designing space-bounded quantum algorithms.
 Specifically, we show that implementing QSVT for any bounded polynomial that approximates a piecewise-smooth function incurs only a constant overhead in terms of the space required for (special forms of) the projected unitary encoding.